taijiang-tw/ckanext-taijiang/README.rst

 ===================================================

-This extension contains the plugin that add functions to `Taijiang Research Database <http://taijiang.tw>`_
+This extension contains the plugin that add functions to `Taijiang Research Data Repository <http://taijiang.tw>`_

 Prerequirements